Back to the Future Part II: Accolades

 The film won the Saturn Award for Best Special Effects (for Ken Ralston, the special effects supervisor), the BAFTA Award for Best Special Visual Effects (Ken Ralston, Michael Lantieri, John Bell and Steve Gawley), an Internet-voted 2003 AOL Movies DVD Premiere Award for the trilogy DVDs, a Golden Screen Award, a Young Artist Award, and the Blimp Awards for Favorite Movie Actor (Michael J. Fox), and Favorite Movie Actress (Lea Thompson) at the 1990 Kids' Choice Awards.
-It was nominated in 1990 for an Academy Award for Best Visual Effects (John Bell, Steve Gawley, Michael Lantieri and Ken Ralston).
+It was nominated in 1990 for an Academy Award for Best Visual Effects (John Bell, Steve Gawley, Michael Lantieri and Ken Ralston), but lost to The Abyss.

 Home media

 The film was released on VHS and LaserDisc on May 22, 1990, three days before the theatrical release of Part III.
 It was due to be the first release under the MCA/Universal Home Video banner.
-Universal reissued it on VHS, LaserDisc, and compact disc in 1991, 1995, and 1998.
 On December 17, 2002, Universal released it on DVD in a boxed trilogy set, although widescreen framing problems led to a product recall.
-The trilogy was released on Blu-ray Disc in October 2010.

 Universal re-released the trilogy alongside new features on DVD and Blu-ray on October 20, 2015, coinciding with Back to the Future Day the following day.
 The new set included a featurette called "Doc Brown Saves the World", where Lloyd, reprising his role as Doc Brown, explains the reasons for the differences between the future of 2015 as depicted in Back to the Future Part II and in real life.
 A new remaster as part of Back to the Future: The Ultimate Trilogy on Blu-ray and Ultra HD Blu-ray was released on October 20, 2020.

 In May 2020, the trilogy was released for streaming on Netflix.
-A small minor edit was noticed to Part II during the scene featuring the fictional soft porn magazine called Oh La La!.
+A small edit was noticed to Part II during the scene featuring the fictional soft porn magazine called Oh La La! in which the shot showing the reveal of the magazine cover is cut short, omitting sight of the magazine itself.
 Gale stated that neither he nor Zemeckis were aware of this change, and believed it originated from a foreign print of the film.
 Shortly afterwards, Universal provided Netflix with the unedited, theatrical version of the film, replacing the censored cut on the streaming platform.

 Music

 The soundtrack was released by MCA Records on November 22, 1989.
 AllMusic rated it four-and-a-half stars out of five.
-Unlike the previous soundtrack, it contains only a musical score by composer Alan Silvestri.
+Unlike the previous soundtrack, it contains only a musical score composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
 None of the vocal songs featured throughout the film are included.
 On October 12, 2015, Intrada Records released the complete score of Back to the Future Part II in a 2-disc set including early scoring sessions and alternative takes.